OverexploitationSeptember 23, 2003

 With the exception of the Chinese and Japanese giant salamanders, Andrias davidianus and Andrias japonicus, the primary form of amphibians used by humans for food is frog legs.
 Frog legs are extremely popular in Europe, Canada and the United States.
 In the 1990's, Europe imported 6,000 metric tons of frog legs each year (Jensen and Camp 2003).
 Between 1981 and 1984, the United States imported more than 6.5 million pounds (3 million kg) of frog meat per year.
 That is the equivalent of approximately 26 million frogs (Jensen and Camp 2003).

 Overharvesting has had devastating effects on amphibians in the United States.
-In the west, the California red-legged frog, Rana draytonii, began to be exploited for food during the gold rush of 1849 and heavy harvesting continued until the early 1900s (Jennings and Hayes 1985).
-By the mid-1870s, their numbers had been significantly depleted in the vicinity of San Francisco (Lockington 1879).
+In the western US, the California red-legged frog, Rana draytonii, began to be exploited for food during the gold rush of 1849 and heavy harvesting continued until the early 1900's (Jennings and Hayes 1985).
+By the mid-1870's, their numbers had been significantly depleted in the vicinity of San Francisco (Lockington 1879).
 The overharvesting of this species was driven by a significant commercial demand.
 Frog legs from California were selling for $4.09/lb in France at the turn of the century.
 California red-legged frogs are currently listed as federally threatened and are no longer being harvested but their populations are still in trouble.
 To compensate for diminishing wild populations, people began to farm and also release into the wild American bullfrogs, Rana catesbeiana (Jennings and Hayes 1985).
-Today, American bullfrogs pose a serious threat to red-legged frog populations (see introduced species page).
+Today, American bullfrogs pose a serious threat to red-legged frog populations (see Introduced Species page).

 © 1981 Theodore Papenfuss